 The Executive Committee

-The Executive Committee acts as a conduit between management and the Board comprises of the Executive Vice Chairman, the Chief Executive Officer and members of senior management whose biographies are given in the Annual Report.
+The Executive Committee acts as a conduit between management and the Board comprises of the Chief Executive Officer and members of senior management whose biographies are given in the Annual Report.
 The Executive Committee meets monthly and is responsible for implementing strategic plans formulated by the Board, allocating resources in line with delegated authorities and monitoring the operational and financial performance of the Group.
 The Executive Committee therefore has a key role in putting the Board’s plans and policies into action.
 The Chief Executive Officer, Mr Albanese, keeps the Board informed of the Executive Committee’s activities through his standing reports to the Board.

 The Finance Standing Committee